grisu/gricli/man/manpage-template.md

 The Grisu backend to connect to.
 The default is *BeSTGRID* abd other possible backends are *BeSTGRID-TEST*, *BeSTGRID-DEV* and *Local*.

+Examples:

+gricli -b BeSTGRID
+gricli --backend=BeSTGRID

 -f  *SCRIPT* or \--file=*SCRIPT*

-Executes a gricli script
+Executes a gricli script.

+Examples:

+gricli -f myexp.gs
+gricli --file=myexp.gs

 -n, \--nologin

-Disables login at gricli startup
+Disables login at gricli startup.

+Example:

+gricli -n

 # COMMANDS